pytorch/torchtune/docs/source/basics/multimodal_datasets.rst

 Multimodal Datasets
 ===================

-Multimodal datasets include both text and image data used to train VLMs. torchtune currently supports multimodal chat datasets.
+Multimodal datasets include more than one data modality, e.g. text + image, and can be used to train transformer-based models. torchtune currently only supports multimodal text+image chat datasets for Vision-Language Models (VLMs).

 The primary entry point for fine-tuning with multimodal datasets in torchtune is the :func:`~torchtune.datasets.multimodal.multimodal_chat_dataset` builder.
 This lets you specify a local or Hugging Face dataset that follows the multimodal chat data format